"The mind is not a vessel to be filled, but a fire to be kindled." - Plutarch (c. 46-120)

 History of Christianity and Patristics

-Select Publications Books All Things New: Maximus the Confessor and Jürgen Moltmann on Humanity and Creation (Foreword by Jürgen Moltmann), Princeton Theological Monograph Series / Wipf & Stock, forthcoming fall of 2012.
+All Things New: The Trinitarian Nature of the Human Calling in Maximus the Confessor and Jürgen Moltmann (Foreword by Jürgen Moltmann).
+Eugene, OR: Princeton Theological Monograph Series / Wipf & Stock, forthcoming 2014.

-The Philokalia: A Classic Text of Orthodox Spirituality, co-edited with Bradley Nassif, Oxford University Press, 2012.
-See OUP:
+The Philokalia: A Classic Text of Orthodox Spirituality, co-edited with Bradley Nassif.
+New York: Oxford University Press, 2012.

 Chapters and Articles in Books